Investor brief · Confidential · 2026

 DSCR · LTV · NOI Every value cited Credit memo export Full audit trail

-LOOP connects any document to any decision model — and turns every correction into a competitive advantage.
+LOOP connects any document to any decision model — and turns every correction into a self-improving competitive advantage.

-The core insight
+02The core insight

 1